The Keddie Cabin Murders – The Infamous Story of Cabin 28

 Tina had likely witnessed the tragic demise of her family— perhaps she was the one to cover Sue with the blanket.
 And then forced to leave with the assailants.

+Justin Smartt provided inconsistent statements about the night of the murders.
+It remained unclear whether he had actually witnessed the events or if his recollections were influenced by media coverage.
+He described experiencing visions of the crime as though in a dream, at one point claiming to see Sue on a boat that he said resembled the cabin's living room.
 The traumatic experience left a severe impact on him, leaving emotional scars.
 It's also plausible that the intruders had threatened him.
-When his mother, Marilyn Smartt, discovered blood on his shoes, it lent credibility to the idea that he had indeed witnessed something.
+When his mother, Marilyn Smartt, discovered blood on his shoes, it lent credibility to the idea that he had undoubtedly witnessed something.

-Justin underwent two hypnosis sessions in an attempt to recall any details of the night.
-During one session, he recounted a strange account of a dream.
-In it, he recalls, finding himself on a boat a mile away from the shore with a crowd occupying it, witnessing a confrontation between John, Dana, and a man with long black hair, a mustache, and black glasses.
-The man carried a hammer, while another brown-haired individual in the crowd, dressing similarly, wielded a pocket knife.
-According to Justin, one of the men attacked John using a knife.
-They threw him overboard, followed by Dana, who he had described as being very drunk.
+Justin underwent two hypnosis sessions in an attempt to recall details of the night.
+During one session, he recounted a strange dream.
+In it, he said, he found himself on a boat a mile from the shore, surrounded by a crowd.
+He described witnessing a confrontation between John, Dana, and a man with long black hair, a mustache, and black glasses.
+The man carried a hammer, while another similarly-dressed brown-haired individual in the crowd wielded a pocket knife.
+According to Justin, one of the men attacked John using a knife, threw him overboard, followed by Dana, whom he had described as being very drunk.
+As the dream continued, Justin ran down to the covered body lying on the bow, still surrounded by people.
+When he lifted the sheet, he found Sue, who had a wound in her chest.
+He attempted to help her with a blue-and-white flower-patterned rag as the dream ended with the men taking the life raft and Justin waking up.

-It came to light that Justin, Rickey, and Sue Sharp had been watching 'The Love Boat' on TV before going to bed, seemingly resonating the incident with the events, leaving an echoing impression on Justin's imagination.
+It later came to light that Justin, Rickey, and Sue Sharp had been watching The Love Boat on TV before going to bed, a detail that seemed to resonate with his narrative of the incident, leaving an impression on Justin's imagination.

-Amid the chaos, Tina emerged from her room, clutching a blanket, and inquired about the commotion.
+Amid the chaos, Tina emerged from her room, clutching a blanket, terrified about the commotion.
 One of the intruders reportedly seized her, carrying her through the kitchen and down the back stairs.
-Later, he returned, retrieving a hunting knife lodged into a wall, before leaving again, taking the blanket with him.
+He later returned, retrieved the hunting knife lodged in a wall, and left again, taking the blanket with him.
+Later, the brown-haired suspect returned and covered Sue with a blanket.

 Furthermore, Justin recounted that "Sue was cut in the middle of her chest by a black-haired man using a pocket knife."
 In his "dream," he rushed to Mrs. Sharp, applied a rag to her chest wound, and then returned to bed, somehow falling asleep.